 Try to avoid responses that justify that you do love them because you did x,y,z for them lately.

 Ending The Backtalk In Your Home

-As we have discussed, backtalk is a very normal part of the development stage, and it is very difficult to avoid, even in the most well-behaved child.
+As we have discussed, backtalk is a very reasonable part of the development stage, and it is tough to avoid, even in the most well-behaved child.

 Backtalk comes in the form of eye-rolling, shouting matches, and sometimes profanity.